Needlegun: In popular culture

-In the fictional universe of Warhammer 40,000, Needleguns are occasionally mentioned as being used by non-military combatants, such as inquisitors and assassins.
+In the fictional universe of Warhammer 40,000, Needleguns are occasionally mentioned as being used by non-military combatants, such as inquisitors and assassins but they are sometimes used by imperial guard members or chaos cultists as shown in the founding a gaunt’s ghost omnibus.

 In Frank Herbert's Dune novel, many organizations and houses wielded flechette projectile weapons, and a needlegun is featured in the 1984 film adaptation as a pistol wielded by Gurney Halleck.

 In Robert A Heinlein's novel The Number of the Beast, the character Deety (Deja Thoris Burroughs-Carter) owns an illegal flechette pistol for self-defence.

 In David Weber's Honorverse, several factions use flechette guns.

 In K. A. Applegate's Animorphs, the alien race of Howlers use flechette guns.

 In Dan Simmons' Hyperion Cantos, flechette guns are used by many military and police forces.

 In the Altered Carbon TV show, Takeshi Kovacs uses Ingrum 40 Flechette Gun for a period, a high tech needlegun pistol that magnetically pulls fired flechettes back into the bottom of the gun and automatically reloads them into the magazine.

 In Bob Shaw's Night Walk, the protagonist, Sam Tallon, is blinded by being fired upon at point-blank range by hornet guns, which may be similar to needleguns, although they are also drugged, probably to increase incapacitation or pain.

+In Infinite Ryvius, a needle-shooting handgun is used by multiple antagonists, influencing the plot.

+In the original Star Wars: Battlefront II game, a flechette shotgun is offered as an upgraded weapon to engineers who are able to kill eight enemies with a shotgun on a single life.